If you’re driving in your car a lot today, don’t be surprised if you hear more Gordon Lightfoot than usual.

 A Canadian songwriter, Lightfoot’s most famous song, arguably, was “The Wreck of the Edmund Fitzgerald,” which was produced after the S.S.
 Edmund Fitzgerald sank in Lake Superior, the largest shipwreck ever to occur on any of the Great Lakes.

-Months after the tragedy in 1976, Lightfoot’s tribute song to the crew and the ship was released.
+Months after the tragedy, Lightfoot’s tribute song to the crew and the ship was released in 1976.

 To listen on YouTube, click or tap here.

 Here are some notable facts about the song, according to Songfacts.

 - The song made it to No. 2 in the United States, being second only to Rod Stewart’s “Tonight’s The Night.”